splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 .. meta::
       :description: Describes how to install the Splunk Distribution of OpenTelemetry Collector for Linux using the script or deployment tools.

-The Splunk Distribution of OpenTelemetry Collector for Linux is a package that provides integrated collection and forwarding for all data types.
+The Splunk Distribution of the OpenTelemetry Collector for Linux is a package that provides integrated collection and forwarding for all data types.

 Install the package using one of these methods: